kimjh069/CLoc/README.md

 # CLoc: Confident Initial Estimation of Long-Term Visual Localization Using a Few Sequential Images in Large-Scale Spaces

-This repository provides datasets for indoor visual localization, as published in the IEEE Sensors Journal.
+This repository provides datasets for visual localization, as published in the IEEE Sensors Journal.
 The datasets, created for indoor visual localization with sequential images, address two major challenges: "long-term" and "large-scale".
 We hope our datasets can aid the development of visual localization algorithms.

 You can download our datasets [here](https://drive.google.com/drive/folders/12e2J_Eg7lICdEyDwDxKJHEDBoy5ytwAS?usp=sharing).